How to set up ExpressVPN on Apple TV

 After that, sign in on the ExpressVPN setup page to get your MediaStreamer DNS server IP.
 Be careful to leave open this tab or write down the address, you will need it later for reference.

 Go to your Apple TV and open Settings.
-From hear, click on Network.
+From here, click on Network.
 Note: if you are using one of the older generations, you need to head to General and then press Network.

 You now have to choose your internet connection.
 Depending on your Apple TV internet setup, select either Wi-Fi or Ethernet - in case you’re plugged in directly.
 Click on it to enter its settings.